kede-wang/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles is a script that displays current directory contents in long format 4-listmorefiles is a script that displays current directory contents including hidden files 5-listfilesdigitonly is a script that displays current directory contents in long format, and with used and group IDs displayed numerically
+6-firstdirectory is a script that creates a direcctory in another directory